wind2walk/primilyNew3/src/pages/pricing/index.md

   priceBox2:
     description: All Quick Setup and Advanced features
     featureList:
+      - list: All Quick Setup and Advanced features.
       - list: Select any area.
       - list: Basic and Custom Call Menus
       - list: Call Reports